 These days, sellers need to focus on finding their audiences more than they did when Etsy was a young and unsaturated platform.
 Optimizing titles and tags, taking great product images, catching buyers with a persuasive description.

-Getting organic sales still works on Etsy, but it’s harder than before.
+Getting organic sales still happens on Etsy, but it’s harder than before.
 Not just because there are now print on demand sellers, but because there are more jewelry sellers, more quilt sellers, more everything sellers.
 The platform is saturated and sellers need a way to stand out.

-Print on demand is a great way to start an online store through Etsy.
+Print on demand can be a great way to start an online store through Etsy.
 As long as you follow the rules, you’ll be welcomed on the platform as a handmade artist.
 You’re a designer.
 It’s ok if you don’t craft your mugs or t-shirts by hand.
 It takes work and skill to create amazing designs that customers want.
 Own that and be proud of it.

 Go forth and create great art!

 Diana has been an artist for over 26 years and has training in drawing, painting, digital drawing and graphic design.
 Diana’s latest obsession is digitally drawing with Procreate and creating t-shirt designs with Canva.
 Diana has experience selling her art across a number of platforms and loves helping other artists learn how to make money from their art as well.